mrjackyliang/discord-stonker-bot/README.md

 ## Bot Configuration
 In the project folder, you will find a `config-sample.json` file.
 Each section enables a feature and must be configured correctly.
 If you wish to disable a feature, you may omit the section from the configuration.

-__NOTE:__ It is recommended that you configure the bot with a freshly made `config.json` file instead of copying directly from `config-sample.json`.
+__Note:__ It is recommended that you configure the bot with a freshly made `config.json` file instead of copying directly from `config-sample.json`.

 1. [Base Settings](#1-base-settings)
 2. [Snitch Notifications](#2-snitch-notifications)